marcelhfm/PicoW_CO2_Sensor/README.md

 # Raspberry Pi Pico W based CO2 Sensor
-The Pico W is used to measure the CO2 levels in a room.
-The value is displayed using a simple LCD display as well as sending the data via MQTT to an external MQTT Broker using the onboard WiFi Chip.

-> :warning: A MacOS device has been used as the dev machine, build and toolings might not work on other machines.
+Building a CO2 sensor using a Raspberry Pi Pico W, an SSD1306 OLED display and a CO2 Sensor.

-## Functionality
+## Features

-- Print co2 measurements to SSD1306 OLED display.
-Connect SDA to GPIO1 and SCL to GPIO2, provide 3.3V power.
+- Display CO2 measurements on the OLED display
-- Send co2 measurements via MQTT to external broker / server
+- Measurements are also send to an external MQTT broker

 ## Build

+> :warning: I developed this project on a Mac.
+Some toolings will not work on other machines.

 Execute the following steps to build the project: